Our world has changed dramatically, almost unnoticed.

 Emergence refers to the occurrence of new, unpredictable events that arise from complex systems.

-Environments that are too complex have this pitfall: every now and then something happens that could not have been predicted beforehand.
+Overly complex environments have this pitfall: every now and then something happens that could not have been predicted beforehand.
 Even with strong expertise, adaptability and tolerance for ambiguity, working in such environments is extreme and demanding.

 Emergence is a beast.
 And employees dealing with emergence deserve exceptional, unparalleled support to succeed.

-The Apollo 13 mission reacted extraordinarily to the Emergence Beast.
+The Apollo 13 mission responded exceptionally to the emergence beast.

 This mission will always be remembered as a case study in successful failure.